 Lately, the Terahertz imaging systems manufactured by TeraSense are attracting an increasing amount of attention from experts in various industries.
 Such interest is partially attributed to a number of problems, which cannot be solved by conventional approaches based on visual, infrared and X-ray inspection methods.

 These days Non-destructive testing (NDT) and non-invasive inspection statistically appear to take the lead in popularity among other applications of our Terahertz imaging technology.
 Of course, such important industry sectors as agriculture and its products processing are also keeping pace with modern trends aimed at realizing the great potential of our THz technology.

 Terahertz inspection of nuts

-Determination of the quantity and quality of nuts contained inside a nutshell is just one of the problems as applied to agriculture that Terahertz imaging systems can effectively solve.
+Determination of the quantity and quality of nuts contained inside a nutshell is just one of the problems which Terahertz imaging systems can effectively solve.

-THz cameras allow for the identification of carcinogenic Mycotoxin fungus contaminating peanuts, corn, other grain-crops and oil-plants.
-In particular, with the aid of THz imagers one can detect under the nutshell the signs of such nut infections as Aspergillus flavus and Aspergillus parasiticus, which exude an extremely dangerous carcinogen, Aflatoxins B1.
+THz cameras allow identification of carcinogenic Mycotoxin fungus contaminating peanuts, corn, other grain-crops and oil-plants.
+In particular, with the aid of THz imagers one can detect the signs of such nut infections as Aspergillus flavus and Aspergillus parasiticus under the nutshell which exude an extremely dangerous carcinogen, Aflatoxins B1.

 |Peanut within nutshell.
 Visual inspection|